aws-samples/aws-serverless-connect-wallboard/README.md

       ThresholdReference: LongestWaitingWarning
 ```
 You can apply the threshold reference to any other cells even if they do not contain the data that is causing the breach of threshold.
 That way, you could turn a whole row or column yellow or red (the default colours) to highlight a threshold breach.
 Thresholds may also reference the output of calculations rather than raw data from Connect.

+In addition to `WarnAbove` and `AlertAbove` there are also `WarnBelow` and `AlertBelow` keywords.
+You may wish to create visible warnings and alerts when metrics are below a certain value.
+For example, you might want to know when there are less than a specific number of agents available to answer calls.

 ### Agent states
 Make sure that you define colours for each agent state that has been created in Connect.
 There are no default colours in the wallboard for each state so if a state is detected that doesn't have a colour, the default background colour applies.